Get Set To Explore Alamo City

 Few locations can beat the Crockett for easy access to San Antonio’s most important attractions and landmarks.
 Let’s start with the Alamo, a mere 18 steps from our front door.
 River Walk is just across the street and its new eight-mile Mission Reach features recreational trails, picnic areas, pavilions and portals to four of the Spanish colonial missions – Concepción, San José, San Juan and Espada.
 Collectively known as the San Antonio Missions, this newly minted UNESCO World Heritage Site, is the city’s crown jewel.

 Allow us to share some of our favorite nearby attractions and things to do.
-Whether you’re here for a week or a weekend, you’ll find an almost endless array of events and activities happening in Alamo City.
+Whether you’re here for a week or a weekend, you’ll find an almost endless array of events and activities happening in Alamo City, also voted by National Geographic as one of the best places to visit in 2018 on their Best of the World List.

 Founded in 1718, the Alamo was the first mission in San Antonio and stands today as San Antonio's most recognized historic landmark.